geszter/workshop-gis-with-nosql/README.md

 * Connect to the vagrant virtual machine with `vagrant ssh`.

+* Connect to MongoDB by executing `mongo` from anywhere.

-* To run the django application:
+* To run the Django application:

     * Execute `cd /vagrant/map && python3 manage.py runserver 0.0.0.0:8000` inside the virtual machine.